-The information which was submitted at your hearing revealed that a Food Stamp overissuance occurred in the amount of \$244 during the period of December, 2005 and the overissuance was correctly established as a client error claim and must be repaid.
+The information which was submitted at your hearing revealed that a Food Stamp overissuance due to Agency error occurred in the amount of \$5174 during the period of April, 2005 through April, 2006 and the overissuance must be repaid.

-It is the decision of the State Hearings Officer to uphold the action of the Department to establish a Food Stamp overissuance claim based on client error and to require repayment.
+It is the decision of the State Hearings Officer to uphold the action of the Department to establish a Food Stamp overissuance claim in the amount of \$5174 for the period of April, 2005 through April, 2006 and to require repayment of the claim.